DanOrlovsky/codex/protocol.md

 Now go back to your fork on GitHub and refresh the page; your local changes are now there!

 ## Step 7: Submit a pull request to the owner of the repository.
+---

 Congratulations, the work you did on your computer is now on GitHub.
-Now you need to submit a pull request to Strategic Machines so that your work can be reviewed and, if approved, merged into the original repository.
+Now you need to [create a pull request](https://help.github.com/articles/creating-a-pull-request/) to Strategic Machines so that your work can be reviewed and, if approved, merged into the original repository.
+Pull requests are created to propose changes and collaborate to a repository.

 1. On GitHub, go to your __Fork__.
 1. Under __Clone or download__, click on __Pull request__.